-At all times we will work in partnership and endeavour to establish effective working relationships with parents, carers and colleagues from other agencies in line with Working Together to Safeguard Children (September 2018) and Keeping Children Safe in Education 2021.
+At all times we will work in partnership and endeavour to establish effective working relationships with parents, carers and colleagues from other agencies in line with Working Together to Safeguard Children (September 2019).

 The Designated Safeguarding Lead (DSL) should be used as a first point of contact any safeguarding concerns in our school.
 Any member of staff or visitor to the school who receives a disclosure of or suspects that a child is at risk of radicalisation must report it immediately to the DSL or, if unavailable, to the alternate designated person.
 In the absence of either of the above, the matter should be brought to the attention of the most senior member of staff.
 Where appropriate the concerns should be recorded on the schools Child Protection Recording Form (See Appendix 3)